FMC monthly newsletters

 - E.g, FMC will ask for a way for the public to contact the club, and that information will be freely available via the ‘find a club’ part of our website.

-For questions regarding the information FMC holds and publishes, please contact email@example.com
+The FMC Executive officer is our organisation’s Privacy officer.
+For questions regarding the information FMC holds and publishes, please contact firstname.lastname@example.org

 We are governed by our rules.